Paignton railway station: Services

+Most services at Paignton are operated by Great Western Railway.
+A frequent service is provided along the Riviera Line to and from Exeter St Davids, most of which continue on the Avocet Line through Exeter Central to and from Exmouth.

+Great Western Railway also operates long-distance services to and from London Paddington and CrossCountry operate limited services to and from Bristol Temple Meads and Birmingham New Street.
+Passengers making long-distance journeys at other times change at Newton Abbot.

+The Dartmouth Steam Railway operates services to and from Kingswear although these do not operate on certain days during the winter.

 Former services

-From the mid 1990s until December 2009 South West Trains operated up to three return trains to/from London Waterloo (as extensions of their West of England Main Line trains to Exeter St Davids) daily.
-These were withdrawn at the December 2009 timetable change.
+South West Trains operated up to three daily return services to/from London Waterloo for several years until December 2009 as extensions of their West of England line services to Exeter St Davids.

 Signalling

 Two signal boxes were opened in 1889, the 13-lever North Signal Box beside the Torbay Road level crossing, the 17-lever South Signal Box by the Sands Road level crossing.
 Both were replaced in 1924 by two new boxes.
 The North box closed on 26 March 1988 when control of trains was transferred to the Panel Signal Box at Exeter but the South box was retained to monitor the two level crossings.
 In 1990 this function was transferred to a panel in the station buildings and the signal box closed.